-ECON 115 Economic History of the United States (3) 3 hours lecture
+ECON 115 Economic History of the United States (3)

 Development of the United States economy from the colonial period to the present.
 Emphasis will be on the evolution of such institutions as labor unions, business, banking, and government.
 Economic theory will be used to analyze historical problems.